Lichfield Cathedral: Early history and elevation to archbishopric

-Devastation of the English Civil War
+Devastation of the Civil War

-There were three great sieges of Lichfield during the period 1643–1646 as the cathedral close was surrounded by a ditch and defensive walls, which made it a natural fortress.
-The cathedral authorities with a certain following were for Charles I, but the townsfolk generally sided with Parliament, and this led to the fortification of the close in 1643.
-Robert Greville, 2nd Baron Brooke, led an assault against it, but was killed by a deflected bullet from John Dyott (known as 'dumb' because he was a deaf mute) who along with his brother Richard Dyott had taken up a position on the battlements of the central cathedral spire on 2 March 1643.
-Brooke's deputy John Gell, took over the siege.
-The Royalist garrison surrendered to Gell two days later.
+In the English Civil War there were three sieges of Lichfield during 1643–1646 as the cathedral close was surrounded by a moat and defensive walls, which made it a natural fortress.
+Clergy followed Charles I, but the townsfolk generally sided with Parliament.
+Robert Greville, 2nd Baron Brooke, led an assault against it, but was killed by a musket shot said to be from John Dyott (known as 'dumb' because he was a deaf mute) who along with his brother Richard Dyott had taken up a position on the battlements on 2 March 1643.
+Brooke's deputy John Gell, took over the siege and the garrison surrendered to Gell two days later.

 In April of the same year (1643) Prince Rupert led an Royalist expeditionary force from Oxford to recapture Lichfield.
 The siege started on 8 April.
 During the second assault Rupert's engineers detonated what is thought to be the first explosive mine to be used in England to breach the defences.
 Unable to defend the Close, Colonel Russell, the parliamentary commander of the garrison, surrendered on terms to Rupert on 21 April.

-The cathedral suffered extensive damage: the central spire was demolished, the roofs ruined and all the stained glass smashed.
+In 1646 the Parliamentarians were once again victorious, but the Cathedral suffered extensive damage: the central spire was demolished, the roofs ruined and all the stained glass smashed.
 Bishop Hacket began the restoration of the cathedral in the 1660s, aided by substantial funds donated by the restored monarch, but it was not until the 19th century that the damage caused by the Civil War was fully repaired.
-Up until the 19th century, on top of an ornamented gable, between the two spires, stood a colossal figure of Charles II, by William Wilson.
-Today it stands just outside the south doors.
+Until the 19th century, on top of an ornamented gable, between the two spires, stood a figure of Charles II, by William Wilson.
+The statue now stands just outside the south doors.